deekob/scratchpad/README.md

 ### Creating a Lambda Function
-- Once the Cloud9 environment has opened you will see a Folder Structure on the LHS that contains a folder called "isPalindrome" - Hint this is the function you are going to build out.
-You will also see a bash shell window that we will also use during this lab
+- Once the Cloud9 environment has opened you will see a Folder Structure on the LHS that contains a folder called "isPalindrome".
-- In the bash shell cd into ```~/environment/isPalindrome```
+- In the bash shell window (at the bottom) cd into ~/environment/isPalindrome
 - Select the "AWS Resources" section on the right-hand navigation bar.(it should pop out, if its not already visible)
   - You will see a Lambda section with Local and Remote Functions
   - We are going to create a Local Function